nightmode/feri/README.md

 ### File Extension Based

 A single plan of action for each file type.
 CSS files are minified.
 JPG files are losslessly optimized.
 Markdown files are compiled, then minified, and so on.
-Each extension can have its own unique build process but all files of that type are treated equally.
+Each extension can have its own unique build process but all files with that extension are treated equally.

 ### Include Files
 Any file prefixed with an underscore ( _ ) is considered an include file.
 Include files do not get directly published from source to destination.
 Instead, include files contents are only published when a file that can leverage includes is published.